COVID panel offers lessons learned, three years on

 Now Dr. Lazar is part of a group that hopes to change that with a book they’re releasing today: “Lessons from the COVID War.”
 Led by Philip Zelikow, who oversaw the bipartisan 9/11 Commission report, the Covid Crisis Group sets out to examine not just how the U.S. government responded to the pandemic, but why – why it made certain choices, and what the tradeoffs were.
 More than three years after the pandemic shutdown began, they hope it will prompt a “rethink” of how the U.S. approaches public health crises, and a collective look at what can be done to prepare better next time.

-The several dozen authors, drawn from fields ranging from history to economics to epidemiology, hope to fill in gaps in public understanding – and to help counteract some of the partisanship and distrust that complicated COVID policymaking.
+The several dozen authors, drawn from fields ranging from history to economics to epidemiology, hope to fill in gaps in public understanding – and to help counteract some of the partisanship and distrust that complicated COVID-19 policymaking.
 Indeed, one of the group’s key conclusions is that the heightened polarization around the pandemic was not so much a cause of policy failures, as an effect of those failures – including a failure to communicate.

 “Because they don’t understand what happened, people then tend to turn the story into their own preferred cultural narrative: ‘We didn’t do enough to protect the economy’; ‘We listened too much to Tony Fauci’; ‘We didn’t follow the science,’” says Mr. Zelikow.
 “They have no idea – well, what else could you have done, other than what we did?”